Alma Reville

 Alma Lucy Reville, Lady Hitchcock (14 August 1899 – 6 July 1982) was an English screenwriter and film editor.
-Being the wife of Alfred Hitchcock, she collaborated with her husband on such films like Shadow of a Doubt, Suspicion, and The Lady Vanishes, as well as worked with other famous directors such as Henrik Galeen, Maurice Elvey, and Berthold Viertel.
+The wife of filmmaker Alfred Hitchcock, she collaborated with her husband on films including Shadow of a Doubt, Suspicion, and The Lady Vanishes, and worked with other famous directors such as Henrik Galeen, Maurice Elvey, and Berthold Viertel.

 Early life and career

 Reville was born on 14 August 1899 in St. Ann's Nottingham (one day after her future husband), the second daughter of Matthew Edward and Lucy Reville.
 The family moved to London when Reville was young, as her father gained a job at Twickenham Film Studios.
 Reville often visited her father at work and eventually obtained a job there as a tea girl.
 At 16, she was promoted to the position of cutter, which involved assisting directors in editing the motion pictures.
 Of editing, she wrote, "The art of cutting is Art indeed, with a capital A, and is of far greater importance than is generally acknowledged."
 She continued to work there as a scriptwriter and director's assistant.
 These roles enabled her to become involved in areas of film-making to which women would then rarely have access.

 Twickenham Film Studio, where Reville first worked, closed in 1919, but she was given a job at Paramount's Famous Players–Lasky, a subsidiary of the American company based in Islington, where she met her future husband, Alfred Hitchcock.
 The same company gave him a job as a graphic designer before he became an art editor.
 The first film Reville worked on with Hitchcock was Woman to Woman (1923), with Reville as film editor, and Hitchcock as art director and assistant editor.

 As well as editing, writing and other production roles, Reville also appeared on screen making three film appearances: a lead role in The Life Story of David Lloyd George (1918), and as an extra in Hitchcock's The Lodger: A Story of the London Fog (1927) and Sabotage (1936).